Hiddendoom45/HumbleBTATracker/README.md

 The database is compressed by removing duplicate entries with the same price keeping only the times it was first seen and last seen.

 One or more databases may be specified, if more than one is specified then it will assume the data is from the same bundle and merge the data together and compress them.
-Each database will contain the same compressed information after the program finishes.
+The compressed information will be put into a new database that has the name of the first database with the suffix _compact.

 <br/>
 <br/>